 The specific objectives were –

 Next consumer acceptance testing was conducted with a range of the popcorn products that were sensory tested.
-This included 5 of the salt popcorn products.

 The sensory research and consumer acceptance results were then correlated and consumer acceptance of popcorn products highlighted in terms of sensory parameters